Cinnamomum camphora 'Monum': 'Monum' Camphor-Tree1

 Introduction

-This round-canopied, evergreen tree has broad, large-diameter, unusually strong branches and reportedly grows only to 40 feet in height with a narrower spread.
-This contrasts to the large size of the species.
-The glossy green, thin but leathery leaves give off a camphor aroma when crushed and create dense shade.
-Leaves are larger than the species.
-The stems and bark on young branches of Camphor-Tree are bright green, tinged with red when young, maturing into a dark grey-brown, rugged-looking trunk which appears almost black when wet from rain.
+This round-canopied, evergreen tree has broad, large-diameter, unusually strong branches.
+The ‘Monum’ cultivar reportedly grows only to 40 feet in height with a narrower spread, contrasting with the larger size of the species.
+The glossy green, thin and leathery leaves give off a camphor aroma when crushed and create dense shade.
+Leaves of this cultivar are larger than the species.
+The stems and bark on young branches of camphor-tree are bright green, tinged with red when young, maturing into a dark grey-brown, rugged-looking trunk which appears almost black when wet from rain.
 Trunk and branch structure on older trees appear similar to mature live oaks.
 The inconspicuous, tiny, yellow flowers are followed by a profusion of small, black berries which can become an annoyance on walks and driveways because they are messy but are quite attractive to wildlife.
 Fruits will stain cars.
 Some occasionally germinate below the tree but not nearly as much of a problem as some other trees.
 Birds can also carry the seed to remote areas where it will occasionally germinate.
+The species is considered invasive in north and central Florida, and is therefore not recommended in those regions, but may be used with caution in south Florida.
 The leaves, twigs, and wood are the commercial source of camphor.
 The dried bark of Cinnamomum zeylanicum yields cinnamon.

 General Information